WP-Autoplugin/wp-banana/README.md

 - Preview edits before saving
 - Undo/redo individual changes or revert to the original image
 - Save edits as a new image or overwrite the original
+- Detailed API usage logs with a review table

 ### Developer-Friendly
 - Built with hooks and filters for extensibility